-- 1 Food groups higher in carbohydrates (carbs): foods that give you the most energy and - foods that give you the most energy and cause your blood sugar to rise quickly after you eat. - 2 Food groups with little or no carbs: foods that are broken down at a slower rate and have little effect on your blood sugar.
+- 1 Food groups higher in carbohydrates (carbs): foods that give you the most energy and cause your blood sugar to rise quickly after you eat. - 2 Food groups with little or no carbs: foods that are broken down at a slower rate and have little effect on your blood sugar.